LeonardoDilecce/THAELYX/README.md

 conditions — compatibility with propellant classes

 🛰️ Summary
-Mission T.H.A.E.L.Y.X is not just a web simulator: it is an advanced aerospace physics engine, featuring a massive engineering database and a modular structure that enables realistic simulations of:
+T.H.A.E.L.Y.X is not just a web simulator: it is an advanced aerospace physics engine, featuring a massive engineering database and a modular structure that enables realistic simulations of:

 propulsion